mendix/docs/content/appstore/general/app-store-content.md

 After you [install](#install) a module in your app, you can use it.

-A module includes the whole functionality and integration that can be very helpful when you are building your application.
-A module contains a domain model, pages, and microflow logic.
-Sometimes, additional widgets are added when you download a module.
+A [module](/refguide/modules) includes the whole functionality and integration that can be very helpful when you are building your application.
+It can contain a domain model, pages, microflow logic, and other items.
+Sometimes, additional [widgets](/refguide/widgets) are added when you download a module.
 For example, **Image Crop** module contains the **Image Cropper** widget.

-A module downloaded from the Marketplace stores files if the module contains files (for example, files that are contained in the **userlib** or **resource** folders).
 A module downloaded from the Marketplace has a light blue icon to differentiate it from the development modules.

 #### 4.2.1 Updating a Module to a Newer Version{#update-module}

 To update a module in your app to a newer version, go to the Marketplace to download the right version, and [install](#install) it in your app.
 When the **Import Module** dialog box opens, select **Replace existing module** and click **Import**.

 {{% alert type="warning" %}}If you have made any changes to the existing module, selecting **Replace existing module** option will replace all the changes that you made, for example, your renamed entities, attributes, and associations as well as their respective tables and columns represented in the database will all be replaced.
-The user data will only stay if you have not changed the names and types of entities, attributes, and associations. {{% /alert %}}
+Your user data will stay if you have not changed entities, attributes, or associations.
+If you have changed data types, your user data can be influenced as well.
+For more information, see [Attribute Type Migration](/refguide/attributes-type-migration).{{% /alert %}}

 ![Import Module dialog box](attachments/app-store-content/import-module.png)